rahul78451/SkillAdvisorChatBot.github.io/README.md

 👤 Author
 ----------
-The Generative AI Assistant was created by [Your Name](https://github.com/your-username).
+The Generative AI Assistant was created by [Rahul Gupta](https://github.com/rahul78451/).

 📝 License
 ----------